Azure/Azure-Sentinel/Solutions/Okta Single Sign-On/Analytic Rules/readme.md

 # Overview

 Okta is an enterprise-grade, identity management service, built for the cloud, but compatible with many on-premises applications.
-With Okta, IT can manage any employee's access to any application or device.
+With Okta, IT can manage any employee's accesss to any application or device.
 Okta runs in the cloud, on a secure, reliable, extensively audited platform, which integrates deeply with on-premises applications, directories, and identity management systems.

 ## Deploy Custom Connector + 3 Playbook templates
 This package includes: